stereotype441/language/resources/type-system/inference.md

-of the immediately enclosing class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension. _The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying `T_0`.
+of the immediately enclosing class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension. _The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance implementing `T_0`.
 So soundness is satisfied._

   - It is a compile-time error if `this` is not meaningful (i.e. because there is no immediately enclosing class, enum, mixin, extension type, or